ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

             </figure>

         4. Set the [firmware options](../firmware-options.md) for your device.
-            - Regulatory Domain (choose the domain appropriate for the location or country you're flying).
+            - Regulatory Domain (Mandatory.
+Choose the domain appropriate for the location or country you're flying).
-            - Binding Phrase (take note of this phrase as this should be the same on your other devices or they will not bind or sync).
+            - Binding Phrase (Optional, but Highly Recommended.
+Take note of this phrase as this should be the same on your other devices or they will not bind or sync).
-            - Local WiFi Network Credentials (will be used the next time the device goes into WiFi mode).
+            - Local WiFi Network Credentials (Optional.
+Will be used the next time the device goes into WiFi mode).
         5. Click the ++"Build"++ button.

             <figure markdown>